getsentry/sentry-cli/docs/configuration.rst

     the version of sentry-cli) which is suitable for sentry.io but if you are using a different sentry server you might want to change this limit if necessary.
+``SENTRY_DISABLE_UPDATE_CHECK`` (`update.disable_check`):
+    If set to ``true`` then the automatic update check in sentry-cli is disabled.
+This was introduced in 1.17.
+Versions before that did not include an update check.
+The update check is also not enabled for npm based installations of sentry-cli at the moment.

 Validating The Config
 ---------------------